VHWeng/ZimageGen/readme.md

 #### Download Required Models

-The Z-Image Turbo workflow requires these models:
+The GUI includes a built-in Z-Image Turbo workflow.
+For other workflows, download the appropriate models:

+**For Z-Image Turbo (Built-in):**

 1. **Text Encoder** (qwen_3_4b.safetensors)
    ```bash